Skip to main content

 Please note that streaming aggregations are limited to 3,000,000 per hour.
 Therefore, if a streaming aggregate generates more data than that, it will be skipped.

-The new metrics can be queried now as it will be present in the Levitate cluster, in which Streaming Aggregation is addeed.
+The new metrics can be queried now as it will be present in the Last9 cluster, in which Streaming Aggregation is addeed.

 Querying Stream Aggregated Metrics